bbauska/UofM-AdvStyling/readme.md

 The third approach is to include the query in the actual link in the header of your HTML.
-So here, instead of just saying link this style sheet, we\'ve included the trigger and the different rules right inside our HTML link tag.
+So here, instead of just saying link this style sheet, we&apos;ve included the trigger and the different rules right inside our HTML link tag.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->